 CABUN Rural Health Services provides quality affordable diabetes management and education for all persons, regardless of ability to pay.

 DOT Physicals for Truck Drivers

 CABUN offers DOT physicals for truck drivers and school bus drivers.
 The US Department of Transportation requires DOT Physical Certification and DOT Re-Certification that meets federal requirements.
-Several Hampton providers are certified to perform these tests, call to schedule your physical today.
+Several providers are certified to perform these tests, call to schedule your physical today.